openhab/org.openhab.binding.zwave/doc/qubino/zmnhbd_0_0.md

 ![ZMNHBD product image](https://www.cd-jackson.com/zwave_device_uploads/215/215_default.jpg)

+The ZMNHBD supports routing.
+This allows the device to communicate using other routing enabled devices as intermediate routers.
+This device is also able to participate in the routing of data from other devices.

 ## Overview

 This Z-Wave module is used for switching on or off two electrical devices (e.g. lights or fans,..).
 The module can be controlled either through Z-Wave network or through the wallswitches.
 The module is designed to be mounted inside a "flush mountingbox", hidden behind a traditional wall switch.
 Module measures power consumption of two electrical devices and supports connection of digital temperature sensor.
 It is designed to act as repeater in order to improve range and stability of Z-wave network.